 The Canadian Charter of Rights and Freedoms

-When we talk about Pre-employment testing, we need to talk about The Canadian Charter of Rights and Freedoms (the Charter), it is a constitutional document.
+When we talk about pre-employment testing, such as FCE tests or Functional Capacity Evaluations, we need to talk about The Canadian Charter of Rights and Freedoms (the Charter), it is a constitutional document.
 It is described as the “supreme law” in Canada because it can be used in the courts to challenge or strike down unconstitutional laws or government practices.
 The Charter guarantees equal rights and treatment based on a number of grounds, including race, national or ethnic origin, colour, religion, sex, age, or mental or physical disability.
 The implementation of the Charter is done at a provincial level via the Human Rights Code (the Code)

 Right to equal treatment without discrimination